floydnoel/nwk_policies/abuse/how-we-handle/index.md

 If we terminate an account without notice, the decision is final.

-For other cases, we will consider good faith appeals sent to [appeals@Nerds With Keyboards.com](mailto:appeals@Nerds With Keyboards.com) by the account owner within 14 calendar days.
+For other cases, we will consider good faith appeals sent to [appeals@nerdswithkeyboards.com](mailto:appeals@nerdswithkeyboards.com) by the account owner within 14 calendar days.

 **This process applies to any product created and owned by Nerds With Keyboards, LLC.
 That includes Nerds With Keyboards (any version), Bongo and Logbook .*